nhoffman/argparse-bash/README.rst

  argparse.bash
 ===============

-Use python's argparse module in shell scripts
+Use Python's argparse module in shell scripts

-The function ``argparse`` parses its arguments using ``argparse.ArgumentParser`` The parser is defined in the function's stdin. ``argparse.bash`` should be in the same directory as a script that uses it.
+The function ``argparse`` parses its arguments using ``argparse.ArgumentParser``.
+The command line options are defined in the function's stdin. ``argparse.bash`` should be in the same directory as a script that uses it.

 Python 2.7 is required.
 See
 https://docs.python.org/2.7/library/argparse.html for a description of the python module.
+Note that some of the Python module's features (eg, nargs='+', boolean values) aren't going to work well (or at all) in this simplistic implementation.

 Installation
 ============